freshplanet/ANE-Facebook/README.md

 This is an [Air native extension](http://www.adobe.com/devnet/air/native-extensions-for-air.html) for [Facebook SDK](http://developers.facebook.com/docs/guides/mobile/) on iOS and Android.
 It has been developed by [FreshPlanet](http://freshplanet.com) and is used in the game [SongPop](http://songpop.fm).

+[Zrong](http://zengrong.net) modified the project and test it in Android SDK(3.0.1).
+You can find a sample in branch 'zrong'.

 Facebook SDK
 ---------

-This ANE contains the new Facebook SDK for iOS (3.1).
-It still uses the old Facebook SDK for Android (the transition to 3.0 is a work in progress).
-The Actionscript API is based on the new Facebook SDK API.
+This ANE contains the new Facebook SDK for iOS (3.1) and the SDK for Android(3.0.1).

 Installation